Do Nightcrawler Worms Make Good Money? (Expert Weighs In)

 Gardening is “only” going to grow in popularity due to the (going green) movement, rising food prices, and the boredom of retired people.

-You might be getting excited now, but hold on there are some things to consider with this business.
+You might be getting excited now, but hold on, there are some things to consider with this business.

-5 Things to Consider When Starting a Worm Business?
+5 Things to Consider When Starting a Worm Business

 The first thing that came to my mind is how much of a pain in the ass this business is to start.
-The good news is you can actually start a worm business with as little as 100 worms.
+The good news is you can actually start a worm business with as few as 100 worms.

 It doesn’t take a ton of seed (I mean worm) money to start.

 There are different systems to this business, but the first thing to consider is not killing your worms.
-Just like you don’t want to be too hot or freezing, well worms like nice temperatures.
+Just like you don’t want to be too hot or freezing, worms like nice temperatures.

 Worms prefer to be at 15 to 25 degrees Celsius.
 This is 59 to 77 degrees Farheneight.
-If it gets too cold they just might freeze to death.
+If it gets too cold, they just might freeze to death.

 Not killing your worms might just be priority #2.
-Of course, getting your partner ok with this project just might be priority #1 right?
+Of course, getting your partner ok with this project just might be priority #1, right?

 You might also be thinking that a worm farm is going to stink like shit.
-The good news is that as long as you don’t overfeed them (some people think it’s a common mistake) your worm farm will not smell because they eat up all your organic garbage.
+The good news is that as long as you don’t overfeed them (some people think it’s a common mistake), your worm farm will not smell because they eat up all your organic garbage.

-Plus worm poop doesn’t smell (contrary to what some people think).
+Plus, worm poop doesn’t smell (contrary to what some people think).

 Another thing to consider is how this business works.
-You put worms in a bin and each bin produces money.
-The more money you want to earn the more bins you will need.
+You put worms in a bin, and each bin produces money.
+The more money you want to earn, the more bins you will need.

-This source HERE says he earns $250 a month for a single bin.
+My friend told me he says he earns $250 a month for a single bin.
 You might be skeptical, but there are many ways to earn money with this business.

 Also, consider the marijuana business, how much fertilizer they need, and how fast that is growing.
 There is even a way to rent worms out (believe it or not).